-Under each Indenture, American will issue Series A Equipment Notes and Series B Equipment Notes with respect to each Aircraft, which will be acquired, respectively, by the Class A Trust and the Class B Trust.

-The Series B Equipment Notes held in the Class B Trust will accrue interest at the rate per annum applicable to the Class B Certificates set forth on the cover page of this prospectus supplement.
+Equipment Notes (a) Issuer Under each Indenture, American will issue Series A Equipment Notes and Series B Equipment Notes with respect to each Aircraft, which will be acquired, respectively, by the Class A Trust and the Class B Trust. (b) Interest The Series B Equipment Notes held in the Class B Trust will accrue interest at the rate per annum applicable to the Class B Certificates set forth on the cover page of this prospectus supplement.
 The Series A Equipment Notes held in the Class A Trust will accrue interest at a rate per annum of 2.875%.
-Interest on the issued and outstanding Equipment Notes will be payable in arrears on January 11 and July 11 of each year, commencing on July 11, 2022 and will be calculated on the basis of a 360-day year consisting of twelve 30-day months.

-Principal payments on the issued and outstanding Series A Equipment Notes and Series B Equipment Notes are scheduled to be paid in specified amounts on January 11 and July 11 in each year, (i) commencing on January 11, 2023, and (ii) ending on July 11, 2034 in the case of the Series A Equipment Notes, and on July 11, 2030 in the case of the Series B Equipment Notes.

-The following subordination provisions will be applicable to the Equipment Notes issued under each Indenture:

-- the indebtedness evidenced by the Series B Equipment Notes issued under such Indenture, will be, to the extent and in the manner provided in such Indenture, subordinate and subject in right of payment to the Series A Equipment Notes issued under such Indenture; - if American issues any Additional Equipment Notes under an Indenture, (i) the indebtedness evidenced by the series of Additional Equipment Notes ranked most senior in priority of payment among all series of Additional Equipment Notes will be, to the extent and in the manner provided in such Indenture (as may be amended in connection with the issuance of such most senior series of Additional Equipment Notes), subordinate and subject in right of payment to the Series A Equipment Notes and the Series B Equipment Notes issued under such Indenture and (ii) the indebtedness evidenced by any series of Additional Equipment Notes (other than the series of Additional Equipment Notes ranked most senior in priority of payment among all series of Additional Equipment Notes) will be, to the extent and in the manner provided in such Indenture (as may be amended in connection with the issuance of such series of Additional Equipment Notes), subordinate and subject in right of payment to the Series A Equipment Notes, the Series B Equipment Notes and each series of Additional Equipment Notes that ranks senior in priority of payment to such series of Additional Equipment Notes issued under such Indenture (see "Possible Issuance of Additional Certificates and Refinancing and Reissuance of Certificates");
+Interest on the issued and outstanding Equipment Notes will be payable in arrears on January 11 and July 11 of each year, commencing on July 11, 2022 and will be calculated on the basis of a 360-day year consisting of twelve 30-day months. (c) Principal Principal payments on the issued and outstanding Series A Equipment Notes and Series B Equipment Notes are scheduled to be paid in specified amounts on January 11 and July 11 in each year, (i) commencing on January 11, 2023, and (ii) ending on July 11, 2034 in the case of the Series A Equipment Notes, and on July 11, 2030 in the case of the Series B Equipment Notes. (d) Rankings The following subordination provisions will be applicable to the Equipment Notes issued under each Indenture: the indebtedness evidenced by the Series B Equipment Notes issued under such Indenture, will be, to the extent and in the manner provided in such Indenture, subordinate and subject in right of payment to the Series A Equipment Notes issued under such Indenture; • if American issues any Additional Equipment Notes under an Indenture, (i) the indebtedness evidenced by the series of Additional Equipment Notes ranked most senior in priority of payment among all series of Additional Equipment Notes will be, to the extent and in the manner provided in such Indenture (as may be amended in connection with the issuance of such most senior series of Additional Equipment Notes), subordinate and subject in right of payment to the Series A Equipment Notes and the Series B Equipment Notes issued under such Indenture and (ii) the indebtedness evidenced by any series of Additional Equipment Notes (other than the series of Additional Equipment Notes ranked most senior in priority of payment among all series of Additional Equipment Notes) will be, to the extent and in the manner provided in such Indenture (as may be amended in connection with the issuance of such series of Additional Equipment Notes), subordinate and subject in right of payment to the Series A Equipment among all series of Additional Equipment Notes) will be, to the extent and in the manner provided in such Indenture (as may be amended in connection with the issuance of such series of Additional Equipment Notes), subordinate and subject in right of payment to the Series A Equipment Notes, the Series B Equipment Notes and each series of Additional Equipment Notes issued under such Indenture (see "Possible Issuance of Additional Equipment Notes issued under such Indenture (see "Possible Issuance of Additional Certificates and Refinancing and Reissuance of Certificates"); and